 A way of providing resources to the CC-ELIXIR may be through

-the collaboration of one of the IFB platform that is collaborating with a site of the French NGI already integrated in the EGI FedCloud.
+the collaboration of one of the IFB platforms that is collaborating with a site in the French NGI already integrated in the EGI FedCloud.

 If the development effort is justified, then developing the necessary connectors for StratusLab to participate in the EGI technology-based ELIXIR Compute Platform.